Leo Carax's 'Annette' to open Cannes Film Festival - WTMJ

 Cannes was canceled last year due to the pandemic but is planning — “with confidence and determination,” the festival said Monday — an in-person edition this summer, two months later than its usual May dates.
 Spike Lee is set as president of the jury.
 Selections are to be announced at the end of May.

-No North American release date has yet been announced for “Annette,” which Amazon Studios is distributing in the U.S. The film’s release in France will coincide with its Cannes premiere.
+Amazon Studios will release “Annette” in the U.S. late this summer in theaters and on Amazon Prime.
+The film’s release in France will coincide with its Cannes premiere.

 “We couldn’t have dreamed of a more beautiful reunion with cinema and the silver screen, in the Palais des Festivals where films come to assert their splendor,” said Thierry Frémaux, Cannes’ general delegate.
 “Carax’s cinema is an expression of these powerful gestures, these mysterious alchemies that makes the secret of cinema’s modernity and eternity.”